Mortgages for first time home buyers

 Homeowners with energy efficient homes may qualify for a discount (up to 25%) on their premiums, reducing the financial impact of this insurance.
 Lastly, if you have high amounts of unsecured or high interest debt, it may be more economical to pay that off first, make a smaller down payment, and pay the insurance.

 Note that because homes valued at $1 million or more require 20% down payments as a minimum, those high-value homes do not qualify for insurance.

 Really, this question has a different answer for each individual.
 When considering how much to put down, you have to level with yourself and be realistic about how much money you have.
 Keep in mind there will be additional costs to cover apart from your down payment.

-You also have to figure out whether it is a better financial decision for you to pay less up front and have to pay for the CMHC insurance, but offset it by relying on strong price appreciation, a lower mortgage rate, or by renting out part of the home and making the higher cost more affordable.
+You also have to figure out whether it is a better financial decision for you to pay less up front and have to pay the insurance, but offset it by relying on strong price appreciation, a lower mortgage rate, or by renting out part of the home and making the higher cost more affordable.

 Filing your taxes change when you own a home, so it’s good to know what tax breaks are available to you.
 There aren’t an overwhelming number of tax credits for homeowners, but it can get a little tricky depending on how you plan to use your home.
 Here are some things to remember.

 What is the First-time Home Buyers Plan and is it right for you?